learnk8s/learnk8s.io/src/persistent-connections/content.md

 Each app is deployed as a Pod, and an IP address is assigned to it.

-Services, on the other hand, are similar to load balancers, and they are designed to distribute the traffic to a set of Pods.
+Services, on the other hand, are similar to load balancers.

+They are designed to distribute the traffic to a set of Pods.

 ```slideshow
 {